 For the second year in a row, Zillow CEO Rich Barton was named the most powerful leader in residential real estate, according to the 2021 SP200.

 In that category, Zillow performed best, with three executives making the cut.
-Besides Barton, the list includes Jeremy Wacksman, Zillow’s president at #14, and Arik Prawer, president of Zillow Homes division at #20.
+Besides Barton, the list includes Jeremy Wacksman, Zillow’s president at No. 14, and Arik Prawer, president of Zillow Homes division, No. 20.

-This year, CoStar founder and CEO Andrew Florance made the list for the first time thanks to the company’s recent purchase of HomeSnap.
+This year, CoStar founder and CEO Andrew Florance made the list for the first time, at 100, thanks to the company’s recent purchase of Homesnap.
 Although CoStar’s market cap exceeds that of Zillow, Homesnap marks the company’s first foray into residential sales, which is also the SP200’s wheelhouse.

-Others on the list included I-Buying specialists such as Opendoor CEO Eric Wu (#10), Knock president Sean Black (#85) and Offerpad CEO Brian Bair (#114).
+Others on the list included I-Buying specialists such as Opendoor CEO Eric Wu (10), Knock co-founder and CEO Sean Black (85) and Offerpad CEO Brian Bair (114).

-Glenn Kelman, CEO of discount brokerage and IBuyer Redfin, came in at #6.
+Glenn Kelman, CEO of discount brokerage and IBuyer Redfin, came in at No. 6.

 Rankings are based on company size and other factors, such as the individual’s role in the company, their tenure in the industry and their influence outside their firm.